dr8co/PrivacyShield/README.md

 * **Browser Privacy Tracks Cleaner** - A simple tool to clean browser cookies and history items.
 * **File Deduplicator** - A bonus tool to help remove redundant files.

+## Motivation

+Every endeavor is driven by inspiration, and Privacy Shield is no exception.
+It was born from a relentless pursuit to protect our digital lives and inspired by the stories of privacy advocates and individuals who fell victim to privacy breaches.

+I sought to create a simple, yet formidable defense against the ever-expanding data-driven landscape, empowering individuals like you to reclaim your privacy and fortify your digital existence.
+Thus, the Privacy Shield was born—a culmination of my passion for technology and my unwavering commitment to safeguarding privacy.

+Are you ready to don your digital armor and become a guardian of your own privacy?
+Privacy Shield invites you to join the ranks of those who refuse to compromise on privacy.
+Take control of your digital destiny, revel in the peace of mind that fortified privacy brings, and protect what matters most—your personal information.

+Together, let's shape a world where privacy reigns supreme, and our digital sanctuaries remain impervious to prying eyes.

+## Attributes

+* **Cross-Platform** - Privacy Shield is written in C++ and uses CMake as its build system, so it can be built on any Unix platform that supports C++23 and CMake.

+* **Easy to Use** - Privacy Shield is designed to be easy to use, with a simple command-line interface.

+* **Fast** - Privacy Shield is designed to be fast, with support for multi-threading and concurrency.

+* **Lightweight** and **Portable** - The design is simple and lightweight.

+* **Free** - Privacy Shield is free and open-source software, licensed under the GNU General Public License v3.0.
+See [LICENSE](./LICENSE) for more information.

+* **No Ads**, **Tracking**, and **Telemetry** - Privacy Shield is free of all these things.

+* **No Backdoors**, **Spyware**, and **Malware** - You can verify this yourself by inspecting the source code.

 ## The Tools in Detail

 ### Password Manager